-xix) Overheads and Support Services
+xviii) Overheads and Support Services

-The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Best Value Accounting Code of Practice 2010/11 (BVACOP).
+The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice (SeRCOP).
 The total absorption costing principle is used - the full cost of overheads and support services are shared between users in proportion to the benefits received.

-xx) Property, Plant and Equipment
+xix) Property, Plant and Equipment